 But, if you're pressed for time and want an account that suits your business, here’s some good news: There are alternative banks and financial services platforms, like ours at wamo, that are designed for doing all your business finances online - from set-up to maintenance to growth.
 Let's take a look at how that works!

-Alternative Solutions for Non-Residents: Fintech and Digital Banking Options
+Alternative Solutions: Fintech and Digital Banking Options

-For non-residents or those seeking alternative solutions, fintech and digital banking options can be viable alternatives for opening a business account in Malta.
+For those seeking alternative solutions, fintech and digital banking options can be viable alternatives for opening a business account in Malta.
 These institutions may offer simplified onboarding processes, remote account opening capabilities, and digital banking features tailored to the needs of businesses. wamo is one smart option you can explore:

 As a financial management service provider and a payments platform in one, wamo is much more than a bank and operates differently from the traditional banks you know.